A venn diagram made of 3 triangles, people, planet, profit

 After years of working in tech, I know that I am at my best when I can do work that has a positive impact on people and planet.
 Making it part of my work is one of the ways I try to drive change for the better.
 I do so by (meaning if I can do it, you could probably do it too!):

-• Continuously exploring emergent strategies with particular focus on Digital Sustainability and Accessibility
+• Continuously exploring and trialling emergent strategies with particular focus on Digital Sustainability and Accessibility in my day to day job as a consultant & delivery manager

-• Promoting responsible initiatives and communities close to my areas of expertise, such as Agilists4Planet and Green PO
+• Supporting and volunteering for responsible initiatives and communities close to my areas of expertise, such as Agilists4Planet and Green PO

 • Signing the Agile Sustainability and the Sustainable Web Manifesto to show my commitment

-• Looking for business that are willing to support these efforts, or have a space where we can drive responsible business together
+• Always looking for businesses and partners that are willing to support these efforts, or see opportunities where we can drive responsible business together

 Projects

-Ikigai, a Japanese concept meaning "a reason for being", combines that which you love, that which you are good at, that which you can be paid for, and that which the world needs.
-I'm working on a workshop that will allow professionals to explore this in the context of turning their career into ESG-friendly/climate-compatible jobs.
+Ikigai, a Japanese concept meaning "a reason for being", and under a more western viewpoint combines that which you love, that which you are good at, that which you can be paid for, and that which the world needs.
+I've designed and delivered a workshop for the conference Agilists4Planet 2025 to support professionals to explore their Ikigai in the context of turning their career into ESG-friendly/climate-compatible jobs.

 Beyond the Hype: Podcast episode